-While robotic technology is still in its infancy, current evidence suggests a promising future for its application in spine surgery, argue Ronald A Lehman, professor of Orthopaedic Surgery at the New York-Presbyterian (New York, USA), and colleague Nathan J Lee, Orthopaedic Surgery resident.
+While robotic technology is still in its infancy, current evidence suggests a promising future for its application in spine surgery, argue Ronald A Lehman and Nathan J Lee.
 Here, for Spinal News International, they discuss the results of recent studies into the safety and efficacy of this emerging technology, and conclude that there is an “attractive future” for robotics in spine surgery, defined by increased accuracy, enhanced safety, and reduced costs.

 Robot-assisted platforms are currently at the leading edge of innovation in spine surgery.
 This emerging technology is attractive to both surgeons and patients for a number of potential reasons.
 These include increased accuracy of pedicle screw placement versus historical freehand techniques, minimally invasive applications (small incisions and less dissection, retraction, bleeding, and infection), decreased radiation exposure to the operator versus traditional fluoroscopically-assisted techniques, and reduced human error including fatigue, tremor, and precise repetition.
 Robotic technology has only been recently introduced in spine surgery, but current literature is already demonstrating promise.